Charles Leclerc: GP3 Series (2016)

 In December 2015, Leclerc partook in post-season GP3 testing with ART and Arden, ultimately signing with the former for the 2016 GP3 Series.
-Also joining the Ferrari Driver Academy prior to the season, Leclerc qualified third at Catalunya before winning his debut race by over six seconds; in the reverse-grid second race, he finished ninth.
+He additionally joined the Ferrari Driver Academy prior to the season.
+Leclerc qualified third at Catalunya before winning his debut race by over six seconds; in the reverse-grid second race, he finished ninth.
 At the Red Bull Ring, he took pole position by over half a second and led the first race from lights-to-flag.
 He retired after colliding with Jake Dennis and Tatiana Calderón in race two, receiving a five-place grid penalty.
 Subsequently starting seventh at Silverstone, Leclerc recovered to second- and third-placed finishes.
 After finishing sixth in race one at the Hungaroring, he achieved a podium in race two as race-winner Alexander Albon took the championship lead.
 He received a three-place grid drop for impeding Giuliano Alesi in qualifying at the Hockenheimring, where he finished fifth in race one—behind Albon.
 His third-placed finish in race two, coupled with Albon's retirement, saw Leclerc reclaim his points lead.

 Leclerc took pole at Spa-Francorchamps and held off Dennis to win race one, before finishing sixth in the second race.
 Another pole followed at Monza, where he finished fourth in race one—ahead of title rivals Albon and Antonio Fuoco—and retired from race two after colliding with teammate Nirei Fukuzumi.
 Leclerc took his third consecutive pole at Sepang, finishing third and fifth in the races, which extended his championship lead to 29 points over Albon with one round remaining.
 Leclerc clinched the title in race one at Yas Marina after Albon retired, with Leclerc suffering race-ending damage himself after colliding with Santino Ferrucci, and dedicated the title to his godfather Jules Bianchi.
 With three victories from eight podiums, Leclerc described the season as "amazing" and that it was the first time in his junior formulae career he felt pressure: "now I can handle the pressure".